an-anime-team/an-anime-game-launcher/README.md

 ## Development

-All your development processes will be inside the `src` directory.
-The default page is `src/html/index.html`
+Directory `src` stores your [TypeScript](https://typescriptlang.org) and [SASS](https://sass-lang.com) code.
+When you run `npm run dev` command in console - they will compile to the js and css files inside `public` directory

+In the `public` stored information about your application - images it uses, html pages and something you want to use

+Default application page is `public/html/index.html`

-To run your application - use `npm start` command
+To run your application - use `npm start` command.
+It will automatically run `npm run dev`

-To build it for any systems - `npm run build:all`
+To build application for any systems - `npm run build:all`

 * For Windows only: `npm run build:win`
 * For Linux only: `npm run build:linux`
 * For MacOS only: `npm run build:darwin`

-All the binaries will appear in the `dist` directory in a folder with name `[app name]-[platform]-[arch]`, for example `electron-blank-app-linux-x64`
+All binaries will appear in the `dist` directory in a folder with name `[app name]-[platform]-[arch]`, for example `electron-blank-app-linux-x64`

 To pack linux binary to the flatpak binary you can run `npm run pack:flatpak`.
 This operation requires pre-installed `flatpak` and `flatpak-build` packages